cogolabs/cyto/docs/baseTemplates.md

 ## How do base templates work?

-Base templates are templates that other templates can extend by using the `base` key in their `cyto.config.js` file.
-Any template can be used as a base template without any changes to their config file.
+Base templates are templates can be extended by other templates using the `base` key in the new template's `cyto.config.js` file.
+Any valid Cyto template can be used as a base template without any modifications.
 Let's take a look at the config files for the `cyto/baseConfig` and `cyto/childConfig` templates:

 `cyto/baseConfig/cyto.config.js`
 ```js